United States debt ceiling: Default on financial obligations

-If the debt ceiling is not raised and extraordinary measures are exhausted, the U.S. government is legally unable to borrow money to pay its financial obligations.
-At that point, it must cease making payments unless the treasury has cash on hand to cover them.
-In addition, the government would not have the resources to pay the interest on (and some time redeem) government securities when due, which would be characterized as a default.
+According to the text of the debt ceiling law, if the debt ceiling is not raised and extraordinary measures are exhausted, the U.S. government is legally unable to borrow money to pay its financial obligations.
+At that point, the law indicates that the government must cease making payments unless the treasury has cash on hand to cover them.
+In addition, the law indicates that the government would not have the resources to pay the interest on (and some time redeem) government securities when due, which would be characterized as a default.
 A default may affect the United States' sovereign risk rating and the interest rate that it will be required to pay on future debt.

 As of 2012, the U.S. defaulted on its financial obligations once in 1979, due to a computer backlog, but the periodic crises relating to the debt ceiling have led several rating agencies to United States federal government credit-rating downgrades.
 As of 2012, the GAO estimated that the delay in raising the debt ceiling during the debt ceiling crisis of 2011 raised borrowing costs for the government by $1.3 billion in the fiscal year 2011 and noted that the delay would also raise costs in later years.
 The Bipartisan Policy Center extended the GAO's estimates and found that the delay raised borrowing costs by $18.9 billion over ten years.

 As of 2012, some writers expressed the view that if extraordinary measures are exhausted, the executive branch has the authority to determine which obligations are paid and which are not, though the Treasury has argued that all obligations are on equal footing under the law.
 The writers have argued that the executive branch can choose to prioritize interest payments on bonds, which would avoid an immediate, direct default on sovereign debt.
 During the debt ceiling crisis of 2011, Treasury Secretary Timothy Geitner argued that prioritization of interest payments would not help since government expenditures would have needed to be cut by an unrealistic 40% if the debt ceiling is not raised.
 Also, a default on non-debt obligations would still undermine American creditworthiness according to at least one rating agency.
 In 2011, the Treasury suggested that it could not prioritize certain types of expenditures because all expenditures are on equal footing under the law.
 In this view, when extraordinary measures are exhausted, no payments could be made except when money (such as tax receipts) is in the treasury, at all and the U.S. would be in default on all of its obligations.
-The CBO notes, that prioritization would not avoid the technical definition found in Black's Law Dictionary where default is defined as “the failure to make a payment when due.”
+The CBO notes, that prioritization would not avoid the technical definition found in Black's Law Dictionary where default is defined as "the failure to make a payment when due."